 When someone visits a Cloudflare-enabled website, a connection is established between Cloudflare and the website's origin server.
 To establish a connection, TCP uses a three-way handshake.

 - SYN: Cloudflare sends three SYN packets to the origin server.

 - SYN+ACK: In response, the origin server replies with a SYN+ACK.

-Here is an example where the SYN+ACK is not returned from the origin server within 15 seconds, triggering the 522 timeout:
+The next diagrams shows that the SYN+ACK is not returned from the origin web server within 15 seconds, triggering the Error 522 timeout:

 Checking for these conditions with your server administrator or hosting provider is the best way to resolve these errors.
-If there is a network problem, a traceroute or MTR from the site origin can be useful (linked to below).
+If there is a network problem, a traceroute or MTR from the site origin is also useful.